jvroig/qwen-agentic-cli/README.md

 A powerful command-line interface for interacting with Qwen chatbot APIs.
 This CLI client provides a rich, interactive terminal experience with streaming responses, conversation management, and beautiful formatting.

+You will need an LLM agentic inference service to use this.
+The recommended service can be found in this repo: [Qwen-Max-Agentic](https://github.com/jvroig/qwen-max-agentic).
+Aside from the agentic inference service, the Qwen-Max-Agentic repo also provides a browser-based GUI client.

+Run the Qwen-Max-Agentic service first before starting this CLI client.

 ## Features

 - 🚀 **Streaming Responses** - Real-time response display as the AI generates text